MLongobardi/FEM-memory-game/README.md

 tempStore.methodHidden = () => {
     //this method should only be usable by other store methods
-    //not by outside components that subscribe to the store tempStore.update((draft) => { //two extra lines may not seem much /*do something to draft*/
+    //not by outside components that subscribe to the store tempStore.update((draft) => { //three extra lines may not seem much /*do something to draft*/
-		return draft; //but they add up
+		return draft; //but with more and more custom methods }) //they add up
-	})
 }

-//use object destructuring to create a copy of tempStore that doesn't have set and update, and export it export const { set, update, methodHidden, ...actualStore } = tempStore;
+//use object destructuring to create and then export a copy of tempStore that doesn't have set, update and implicit methods export const { set, update, methodHidden, ...actualStore } = tempStore;
 ```
 The more complex an application is, the more cleanState and the list of custom methods grow, resulting in a pretty long file that is difficult to navigate.
 Also if I want some methods to remain implicit, I need to remember to manually add them to the list of excluded methods in the last line.